Kubernetes on AWS EKS

 Now you can proceed to deploy CloudBees CI.
 With the encrypted storage class in place, all EBS volumes created by CloudBees CI will be encrypted.

-Once your CloudBees CI cluster is up and running you can integrate it with a SAML-based single sign-on (SSO) system and configure Role Based Authentication Controls (RBAC).
-This is done by installing the Jenkins SAML plugin, configuring it to communicate with your IDP and configuring your IDP to communicate with CloudBees CI.
+Once your CloudBees CI cluster is up and running, you can integrate it with a SAML-based single sign-on (SSO) system and configure Role Based Authentication Controls (RBAC).
+This is done by installing the Jenkins SAML plugin, configuring it to communicate with your IDP, and then configuring your IDP to communicate with CloudBees CI.

 Prerequisites for this task

-when you make changes to the security configuration, you may lock yourself out of the system.
-If this happens you can recover by following the instructions in the CloudBees Knowledge Base article How do I login into Jenkins after I’ve logged myself out.
+When you make changes to the security configuration, you may lock yourself out of the system.
+If this happens, you can recover by following the instructions in the How do I log in into Jenkins after I’ve logged myself out CloudBees Knowledge Base article.

-• Login to operations center and select Manage Jenkins Manage Plugins Available
+1. Sign in to the operations center and select Manage Jenkins Manage Plugins Available

-• Press the Download now and install after restart button
+4. Select Download now and install after restart

 Enable and configure SAML authentication

-Login to operations center and select Manage Jenkins Configure Global Security.
+1. Sign in to the operations center and select Manage Jenkins Configure Global Security.

-Read and carefully follow the Jenkins SAML Plugin instructions.
+3. Read and carefully follow the Jenkins SAML plugin instructions.

-After you save your security settings, operations center will report your Service Provider metadata (XML data).
+After you save your security settings, the operations center reports your service provider metadata (XML data).
 You must copy this data and give it to your IDP administrator, who will add it to the IDP configuration.

-You can find the Service Provider metadata by following a link on the Configure Global Security page at the end of the SAML section.
-The link looks like this:
+You can find the service provider metadata by following the link on the Configure Global Security page at the end of the SAML section.
+The link looks similar to the following:

-Once your IDP administrator confirms that your IDP Metadata has been added to the IDP, attempt to login via the Login link in operations center.
+1. Once your IDP administrator confirms that your IDP metadata has been added to the IDP, sign in to the operations center.